hrsh7th/nvim-insx/README.md

   - However, advanced recipes don't support dot-repeat.
 - This plugin is *usually* works as expected.
   - Does not aim to support to always work as expected because this plugin uses RegExp 😅
+  - Not based on tree-sitter is intentional.
+I think regular expressions are great for control during editing.
 - It is more convenient when used with vim-matchup.
   - The demo image uses with vim-matchup. 👍
 - This plugin provides *basic* cmdline-mode pairwise features.